 What Car Should I Buy?
 Pros and Cons of Buying New vs. Used

 Having a vehicle you can depend on is crucial.
-Just think about how often you use your car on a daily, weekly, monthly, yearly basis.
-Whether you need a minivan to get the kids to school, a fuel-efficient vehicle for a long commute to work, or a trusted car for your teen to take to college—owning an affordable vehicle that you and your family can rely on every day is so important.
+Just think about how often you use your car on a daily, weekly and yearly basis.
+Whether you need a minivan to get the kids to school, a fuel-efficient vehicle for a long commute to work, or a trusted car for vacations - and eventually for your teen to take to college - owning an affordable vehicle that you and your family can rely on is so important.

 If you're in the market for a vehicle, then there's probably an abundance of questions you're asking yourself right now.
 Is now a good time to buy a car?
-What car should I buy?
+What is an auto loan?
 How will I finance it?
 What types of auto insurances are out there?

 While there are a variety of different makes and models of vehicles to choose from, the first question you should really be asking yourself is "should I buy a new or used car?"
 It's wise to weigh the pros and cons of buying new and used vehicles to see which one better suits your current lifestyle and your future plans.

-I Need a Dependable Vehicle Now— What Car Should I Buy?
+I Need a Dependable Vehicle Now, so What Car Should I Buy?

 Just like shoes and jeans, there’s not one particular style, size, or price tag of vehicle that perfectly suites everyone— and that’s ok.
 Each family or individual has their own set of financial conditions and priorities to answer when the question "what car should I buy?" arises.
 The specific car you need depends on your own unique situation and you should do what is most comfortable (and logical) for you.

 If you’re totally new to the car buying process, our free eBook is an informative way to learn more: Happy Car Buying: Your Ultimate Guide For Getting the Best Deal.